dahiyaakshay/retrieveai-landing/README.md

 ## 📁 Repository Contents

-This repository contains the public-facing landing prototype.
+This repository contains the public facing landing prototype.

 The full backend, simulation engine, and scoring logic are private.